|

 Be creative!
 If you don’t find anything at your house, this is the perfect thing to hunt for at a thrift store or garage sale.

-(You’re going to keep hearing me repeat this…. but try to reuse what you have rather than buying new if at all possible.)
+(You’re going to keep hearing me repeat this…. but try to reuse what you have rather than buying new…it adds character and charm!)

 In the quest to balance form and function, wall mounted jewelry storage solutions are hard to beat.